marcguery/varif/README.md

 ## <a name="groups"></a>Sample groups

-By default, samples are not grouped into subcategories which implies that a self-self comparison will be made to determine which variant is differentially prevalent based on the presence of true variant samples and true reference samples.
-However, it is possible to separate samples into groups and look for variants differentially present between those groups by providing the option `--comparison` with one of the keywords *families*, *lineages* or *both*.
+By default, samples are not grouped into subcategories which implies that a self-self comparison will be made to determine which variant is differentially distributed based on the presence of true variant samples and true reference samples.
+However, it is possible to separate samples into groups and look for variants differentially distributed between those groups by providing the option `--comparison` with one of the keywords *families*, *lineages* or *both*.
 Samples can be grouped either into families, or parental-offspring relationships according to the metadata from the PED file.
-Variant differential prevalence will be compared in every combination of families and direct parent versus offspring.
-The relationship between the two groups is symmetrical, meaning that variants detected in either group are candidates for being considered differentially present.
+Variant differential distribution will be compared in every combination of families and direct parent versus offspring.
+The relationship between the two groups is symmetrical, meaning that variants detected in either group are candidates for being considered differentially distributed.

 Groups with too many missing genotypes (because of insufficient depth or a mixed variant) can be filtered out with `--max-missing` (default 1) which discards variants if one group has more missing genotypes than the selected proportion.